welcome

 One of the best things you can do during the session is to take a nap.
 What?
 Yes!
 You can relax knowing that your baby is being well cared for during their session.
 I actually take it as a huge compliment when parents are able to fall asleep while I work with the baby during the session.
 Whether it’s due to their complete trust in me or sleep deprivation, I love it.

-Trust the photographer
+Trust the Photographer

 Another way parents can help make the session a success is to trust your photographer.
 I’ve been photographing babies for more than 10 years and my experience has helped me trouble-shoot and streamline the process.
-I always welcome parent’s ideas during the pre-planning.
-However, sometimes when we try to add things during the session or change set-ups, it can lead to an even longer session.
-Be sure to discuss any color, props, or pose preferences with your photographer prior to the session.

 Keep talking to a minimum

-I create a soothing environment in the studio as a way to keep the baby as calm as possible.
 This includes diffusing essential oils and playing white noise and keeping talking to a minimum.
 If baby requires a feeding break, that’s my chance to chat with the parents, but, other than that, I keep chatter to a minimum so that I can focus on the session.
-It helps so much if parents keep speaking with me during the session to a minimum.

-Photographers share sneak peeks from sessions so that clients can see a bit of the magic that happened during their session.
 It’s also a great opportunity for parents to show off their new bundle of joy.
 One of the best things you can do for a photographer is to share their work directly from their social media.
 For example, if they post a sneak peek on Instagram, share the image directly from their feed to your feed.

-Refer Friends and Family
+Refer Your Friends and Family

 If you don’t share directly from their feed, or if you share images after you’ve received them, be sure to tag the photographer’s page.
 It means the world to photographers to have our work credited when sharing.
 One of the biggest endorsements we get as photographers is a personal referral.
 When you tag a photographer, you are helping their business more than you may realize.